-2000 / 2100 / 2200: Course Closes for 1st Wave Competitors at 2000, at 2100 for 2nd Wave Competitors, and then at 2200 for 3rd Wave Competitors.
+2000-2200: Course Closes for 1st Wave Competitors at 2000, at 2100 for 2nd Wave Competitors, and then at 2200 for 3rd Wave Competitors.

-PERMITS: This event is held under special use permits from the California Department of Transportation, Inyo National Forest, Death Valley National Park, and Inyo County, and is additionally overseen by the California Highway Patrol and Bureau of Land Management.
+PERMITS: This event is held under special use permits from the California Department of Transportation, Inyo National Forest, Death Valley National Park, and Inyo County, and is additionally overseen by the California Highway Patrol.
+(If one of these agencies won't issue us a permit, this race could be cancelled.
+Please keep that in mind!)